hmrc/income-tax-mtd-changelog/README.md

 ### individuals-charges-api

-New API Version V2.0 is now available
+New API Version v2.0 is now available

  * `Retrieve Pensions Charges` and `Create and Amend Pensions Charges` have been updated with `isAnnualAllowanceReduced`, `moneyPurchasedAllowance` and `taperedAnnualAllowance` removed from  `pensionSavingsTaxCharges` and added to  `pensionContributions`

 All endpoints replace their respective v1 equivalents, which are now deprecated.
 Please use the new v2 endpoints instead.
 ### individuals-calculations-api

-New API version V4.0 is now available in production
+New API version v4.0 is now available in production
-  * `List Self Assessment Tax Calculations` has been updated with, `biss` and `POA` removed from the `calculationType`, `totalIncomeTaxAndNicsDue` is now optional and
+  * `List Self Assessment Tax Calculations` has been updated: `biss` and `POA` removed from the `calculationType`, `totalIncomeTaxAndNicsDue` is now optional and
     `calculationTimeStamp` now has three digits for milliseconds instead of two
   * `Retrieve a Self Assessment Tax Calculation` has new properties `totalAnnualAllowancesAndDeductions`, `totalBaseRateExtension`, `giftAidRelief`, `pensionsContributionRelief` and `offPayrollWorker`